allejo/VPNBlocker/README.md

 - `block_list_url` (string) - Currently unimplemented
 - `services` (object[]) - An array of API URLs to query on the VPN status of an IP

+This plug-in checks for an `ALLOWVPN` permission that supersedes the `allow_vpn` setting, so you can allow admins or specific players use VPNs.

 #### Services

 This plug-in will occasionally have built-in support for certain services.